DominikAnyz/2025_Cameroon_pollination/scripts/README.md

+## Script organization

-This script serves as a walkthrough of all the scripts contains in this repository.
+This README serves as a walkthrough of all the scripts contains in this folder.

 All the individual sripts have their own descriptions about what each segment of code does, this should help with making sense of why